-our friends happen to be blessed with children of various ages. it has been called into question that i do not babysit. it's true. i don't. i'm afraid of killing the child (accidentally, of course). ruggy babysits often. but that's okay, because i sew, and i make handmade things for the children! or at least i thought i would, until i realized it would A) cut into my sewing time and B) become useless within a week's worth of growing spurt. but i am also understanding that C) now it's sew, or sit.
+Many of our friends happen to be blessed with children of various ages, one of which would be present.
+It has been called into question that I do not babysit them.
+It's true.
+I don't.
+I'm afraid of killing the children (accidentally, of course).
+Ruggy babysits often.
+But that's okay, because I sew, and I make handmade things for the children!
+Or at least I thought I would, until I realized it would A) cut into my sewing time and B) become useless within a week's worth of growing spurt.
+But, I am also realizing now that C) it's sew, or sit.

-ruggy: no, you should make a top half for it too and a pocket would be great, i mean wouldn't her parents love it if she wore it at the dinner table and it was really cute and covered up her clothing so she wouldn't get messy but she'd still look pretty, hey make it ADJUSTABLE so she can grow into it, you know just make the neck part longer and as she gets bigger you can let the waist out and add fabric to the bottom, you know?
+ruggy: No, you should make a top half for it too, and a pocket would be great.
+I mean wouldn't her parents love it if she wore it at the dinner table and it was really cute and covered up her clothing so she wouldn't get messy but she'd still look pretty and hey make it ADJUSTABLE so she can grow into it you know just make the neck part longer and as she gets bigger you can let the waist out and add fabric to the bottom, YOU KNOW?

-so yeah, i didn't make the dress. i stomped away from the table to make a HALF apron, godammit, but of course ruggy's idea was stuck in my brain, and every step of the way i added another unbearably cute and totally time consuming detail. i mean, a child's apron must have pleats, bien sur. and cute trim. this is half apron stage, which took, appropriately, half an hour. then the madness began.
+So yeah, I didn't make my dress.
+I stomped away from the table to make a HALF apron, goddammit, but of course, ruggy's idea was stuck in my brain, and every step of the way I added another unbearably cute and totally time consuming detail.
+I mean, a child's apron must have pleats, bien sur.
+And cute trim.
+This is half apron stage, which took, appropriately, half an hour.
+Then the madness began.

-i'd been saving this trim for 5 years now, i found it for a dollar a yard when i met russell crowe in lalaland's garment district. it's a good thing i saved it to bestow on a child who could give a rat's ass about such details. oh yeah, and every time i didn't get the topstitching perfectly straight, i had to rip it out. because, you know, she would definitely notice.
+I'd been saving this trim for 5 years now, I found it for a dollar a yard when I met Russell Crowe in lalaland's garment district.
+It's a good thing I saved it to bestow on a child whose age meant she could give a rat's ass about such details.
+Oh yeah, and every time I didn't get the topstitching perfectly straight, I had to rip it out.
+Because, you know, she would definitely notice.

 (The Child grabs the tissue paper, holding it across her shoulders as if it were a garment.)